 Please Use the Correct Terminology!
 For the purpose of this article (and I suggest any discussions on this subject elsewhere) the Ignition Switch Assembly consists of the *Lock Cylinder (LC) and Electrical Switch section (ES). ["Tumblers" are components internal to the LC, and of interest only to Locksmiths, or anyone working on the internals of the LC].

-Uniqueness: The Bosch supplied Ignition Switch of the Volvo 544,122, 1800 vehicles are unique in several ways.
+Unique Armored Ignition Assembly: The Bosch supplied Ignition Switch of the Volvo 544, 122, 1800 vehicles are unique in several ways.
 The Ignition Switch (IS) is actually part of an assembly combined with the Ignition Coil, and both are permanently connected by an Armored Cable.
 LINK With this arrangement, the Ignition Power node could be made internal, inaccessible and completely protected within the assembly.
 It is therefore impossible to “Hot –Wire” these vehicles, or Start the engine without the Key applying power to the Ignition System.
 At the Ignition Coil located in the engine compartment (refer to graphic below), the observant reader will notice only one terminal in addition to the High Voltage output, where typically the Ignition power node would also be located.

 Another way the Ignition Sys differs from other systems of the day is that it has no Ballast Resistor.
 Lack of a Ballast Resistor is outside the scope of this consideration and covered elsewhere on the SwEm site.
 LINK1